You are hereWhat is faith?

 A true Christian worldview holds Jesus as the centre of all things.
 Christians are told to live their lives each day under His loving Lordship.
 "Just as you received Christ Jesus as Lord, continue to live in him" (Colossians 2:6).

-Us 5 very ordinary guys have asked Jesus to be Lord of our lives.
+We are five very ordinary guys have asked Jesus to be Lord of our lives.

 The Christian faith can be summed up in one fantastic statement.
 "Jesus is Lord and Saviour of all."